jfucci/maze/README.md

 W, A, S, D: movement (arrow keys work too, for lefties)

-right click and drag: scroll the maze
+primary click and drag: scroll the maze

-left click: place the wall tool (left click again removes it)
+secondary click: place the wall tool (left click again removes it)

 movement keys while the wall tool is placed: if a wall exists in the specified direction, destroy it; if not, build one